kohkimakimoto/BackgroundProcess/README.md

 **Json meta data file** is a json formmated file. it's created at the preprocess in the **Executable PHP file**.
 It includes process id and created timestamp.
 It is used to inspect background process statuses through BackgroundProcessManager Class API.
-At default, this file is like the following
+At default, this file name is like the following
 ```
 /tmp/php/background_process/process.2494951fd9d147bc3e.json
 ```